zerbobo/fdsns/README.md

 # Configuration

-Default configuration file is located at /opt/fdsns/fdsns.toml , and default content is:
+The default configuration file is located at `/opt/fdsns/fdsns.toml` , and default content is:

 ```
 title = "Demo"